mmtree/make_figures_for_publication_tutorial/Tutorial 1 - basics/README.md

 ### Inkscape step 5 &ndash; Align everything

+Next we can align all the objects that should be aligned horizontally and vertically.
+Select two or more objects that you want aligned and then select

+    Align and Distribute -> Align -> "Center on horizontal axis"

+Objects will be aligned relative to the last object selected.
+You can change what the alignment is relative to by going to

+    Align and Distribute -> Align -> Relative to: -> "First selected"

 <img src="figures/pngs_for_readme/step5_align.png" width="800">

 <br/>

 ### Inkscape step 6 &ndash; Create page around panel

+Lastly, we want to make the Inkscape page fit exacty around the panel we have just created.
+We can do this by selecting all the objects you wish to include in the final figure and then clicking

+    Edit -> Resize Page to Selection

+The Inkscape page will now exactly encapsulate your final figure.
+Whatever is in the Inkscape page is what gets saved in the pdf.

+Save the page as a pdf by going to

+    File -> Save As

+and save the type as either a .pdf or a .eps.

 <img src="figures/pngs_for_readme/step6_create_page.png" width="800">